 Thanks also to the possibilities offered by new technologies, the members of the Association mainly deal with studies concerning comets and observations of galaxies for the search for supernovae.
 As part of the C.R.O.S.S.
 (With the Drusciè Remote Observatory Supernovae Search program) 40 supernovae and a small planet, called "Cortina d'Ampezzo", have been discovered.

 In December 2009, the new Cortina d'Ampezzo Planetarium was inaugurated, named after the great astronomer, philosopher, mathematician and theologian Niccolò Cusano.
 The planetarium has a dome of 8.4 meters. in diameter, among the largest in Veneto and in the North-East of Italy.
+In 2019 the planetarium has been named after to Alessandro Dimai: great amateur astronomer, science popularizer, supernovae dicoverer, who in the previus 30 years had completely dedicated himself to the study, research and dissemination of astronomy

 In July 2015 the old and glorious Newton 20 "telescope was replaced with a new Ritchey Chretien 16", combined with an 8 "f / 3 astrograph for wide-field imaging of nebulae and comets.